Frequently Asked Questions for the JTAA Lacrosse 2019 Spring Rec Season

 For those who already have a current US Lacrosse membership for their child, please be aware that the membership must not expire prior to 4/27/19 or it will ask you to renew before you can continue with the registration process.

-We do not have access to your child's US Lacrosse membership, therefore we cannot fix any issues so it is always best to contact US Lacrosse first.
+We do not have access to your child's US Lacrosse membership, and cannot accept login access to your personal US Lacrosse account from you, therefore we cannot fix any US Lacrosse membership related issues.
+It is always best for you as parents/guardians to contact US Lacrosse directly before you attempt to register your child in our program.
 These issues are generally very minor in nature and can be fixed over the phone in just a few minutes.

 With our streamlined registration form and by having this information with you at the time of registration, the whole process will only take a few minutes.